nhancox/wish-list/README.md

 add a certain level of polish that is more inline with my current standards.
 Do not consider any non-tagged commits to be fully-tested.

+Project is currently functional.
+Only the front-end update remains.

 ## Description

 This project is a simple wish list implemented with the MEAN stack.